onox/orka/docs/rendering/contexts.md

   a bit, but should only be enabled after having verified that errors do not occur.

+!!! warning "AWT is currently not available on Windows"
+    Currently, AWT has a backend for Wayland only.
+If you are on Windows, there are several options:

+    1. Use [WSLg][url-wslg] with the d3d12 Gallium driver from Mesa.
+       See [Mesamatrix][url-mesamatrix] for a list of extensions supported by the d3d12 driver.

+    2. Write a backend for AWT using the win32ada Alire crate for Windows.
+       If and once it has been made open source under the Apache-2.0 license, you could use code from [aglw][url-aglw].

+    3. Create a context and window using SDL through the [sdlada][url-sdlada] crate.

+    4. Use a surfaceless context with EGL, assuming you can install and link with the EGL library from the `mingw-w64-x86_64-mesa` package on msys2.
+       The mentioned package should be installed automatically by Alire as a dependency of the Alire crate orka\_egl.

 ### AWT

 When using AWT, an OpenGL context must be created first: